 If you have been exposed to someone with COVID-19 (Contacts)

 If a contact has not yet been tested, they will be encouraged to get tested for COVID-19.
 Even if they do not have symptoms, it is important that they consider getting tested.
 People who do not have symptoms may still spread the infection to others.
-A contact who tests negative for COVID-19 should still stay home for the full 14 days after their last known exposure to the case.
+A contact who tests negative for COVID-19 should still stay home for a time period as recommended by their contact tracer and based on DPH guidance.

 Please, answer the call